BEST-Zagreb/CDB-Mark-I-v2/README.md

    - Use `http://localhost:3000` for local development
    - Use your production URL for deployment (e.g., `https://cdb.best.hr`)

-2. Generate a Better Auth secret from the [Better-Auth documentation](https://www.better-auth.com/docs/installation)
+2. Generate and copy-paste the `BETTER_AUTH_SECRET` from the [Better-Auth documentation](https://www.better-auth.com/docs/installation)

 #### 3. Google OAuth Setup